Why You Can’t Think Your Way Out of Anxiety

 Co-regulation

 Talking with a steady, grounded person changes your physiology.
-Human nervous systems regulate together — this is biology, not dependence.
+Human nervous systems regulate together.
+This is biology, not dependence.

 Consistency